Makino-Guitars/website/content/about/index.md

 img: process.jpg
 ---

 My name is Tak.
 By day, I work for a civil engineering firm.
 By night, I build guitars in my workshop.
+I love seeing my guitars and hearing them make music.

+What can a handmade guitar do for you that a factory-made guitar can't?
+Not much.
+But some musicians feel that their instrument is more than a tool, and they know that a good song requires a good story.
+When you use a handmade guitar - when you've talked to the builder for weeks, or months, and gotten pictures of the build process at every step of the way - then your connection to your instrument is deeper, stronger, and more significant.

 ## Methods
 You've heard "Measure twice, cut once," right?
 Well, not only do I measure twice - I spend a long time thinking through the process of guitar construction before cutting wood.
-Creatinga  tool
+Creating a tool to do a job perfectly - or planning out the right order of operations - is as satisfying to me as the first moment I plug in a guitar.

 My methods include:
 - Hand-routed guitar bodies